DimaSheiko/apep-docs/docs/framework/conditions/player.md

 PLAYER:Lastcast("Vendeta")
 ```

-***
+---

 > ## lasttarget

 -   This condition checks if the provided unit matches the last target that was used by the player.

 #### Parameters

 -   `UNIT`: The unit identifier to compare with the last target.

 #### Returns `BOOL`

 -   `true` if the provided unit matches the last target used by the player, otherwise `false`.

-#### *Examples:*
+#### _Examples:_

 ```lua
 -- DSL Mode
 {ACTION, "UNIT.lasttarget"},